-53This usage is also consistent with that of Arnott and Stiglitz (1990) who examined the welfare economics of nonexclusivity in much simpler settings.
+53 This usage is also consistent with that of Arnott and Stiglitz (1990) who examined the welfare economics of nonexclusivity in much simpler settings.

-There are therefore, several senses in which our contributions differ: 1) our notion of nonexclusivity is stronger, embracing not just the possibility of buying from multiple sellers but of each seller not knowing about the sales of others, 2) in our setting firms cannot observe the offers of other firms (and therefore, cannot directly detect cream-skimming deviations) whereas in their setting they can, 3) they decentralize the allocation using an auction scheme, whereas we use information disclosure in a way that seems perhaps more illuminating and more in the spirit of most competitive markets, like insurance, in which there are asymmetries of information - they are not, in fact, conducted as auctions, 4) the convexity of the price schedule is a consequence of the auction rules assumed, whereas we obtain it without requiring the schedule to have any properties in advance, and 5) we have a simultaneous, competitive setting with endogenous information revelation, whereas they have a sequential setting of almost perfect information, with a specific, fixed, information structure that generates far more complete information than that which arises in our model.
+disclosure in a way that seems perhaps more illuminating and more in the spirit of most competitive markets, like insurance, in which there are asymmetries of information - they are not, in fact, conducted as auctions; 4) the convexity of the price schedule is a consequence of the auction rules assumed, whereas we obtain it without requiring the schedule to have any properties in advance; and 5) we have a competitive setting with simultaneous offers of contracts and with endogenous information revelation, whereas they have a sequential offers of contracts generating and with a specific, fixed, information structure that generates far more complete information than arises in our model.

 Thus, it turns out that both of our models decentralize the allocation E^ , but in markedly different ways under markedly different assumptions.
 The key differences, however, are the role of endogenous information disclosure in our model, and the reactive nature of their equilibrium.
-As they write (italics added): the allocation E^ "...emerges as the essentially unique outcome of competition when each seller can quickly react to his competitors' offers."
+As they write (italics added): the allocation E^ "... emerges as the essentially unique outcome of competition when each seller can quickly react to his competitors' offers."
 Which formulation is more natural depends, of course, on applications.